Test Driven Development (TDD) in application development in Laravel

 Example to evaluate Test Driven Development

-To give an example of the importance of testing in software development and of course, that it applies to development in Laravel.
+To give an example of the importance of testing in software development and, of course, how it applies to Laravel development.

-The test of the paginated list will be similar to that carried out in the Rest API, but the evaluation of the response is not a JSON but a paginated list, specific methods are used for this purpose:
+The paginated list test will be similar to the one performed in the REST API, but since the evaluation of the response is not a JSON but a paginated list, specific methods are used for that purpose.

 tests\Feature\Web\BlogTest.php